Joseph Alioto: Mayoralty

 In January 1970, the State of Washington, three cities, a port authority, and eight public utilities brought a civil suit against Alioto because he split a $2.3 million fee in an antitrust case with Washington State Attorney General John J. O'Connell and an O’Connell deputy, George Faler.
 Attorney General O’Connell had maintained Public Utility Districts as private clients during his time as AG.
-The Public Utility Districts were suing electrical manufactures that were fixing prices at an improperly high level.
+The Public Utility Districts were suing electrical manufacturers that were fixing prices at an improperly high level.
 The case began in 1962 and O’Connell retained Alioto, a very successful anti-trust attorney, to work on the case.
 Originally, Alioto agreed to receive 15% of what was awarded with a $1 million cap.
 Later, O’Connell, apparently without telling his clients, abolished the fee ceiling.
-Alioto ended up receiving approximately $2.3 million and gave $802,815 of those fees to O’Connell and Faler.
+Alioto ended up receiving approximately $2.3 million and gave $802,815 of it to O’Connell and Faler.
 The state and other groups sued to have the entire $2.3 million returned; Alioto successfully sought a change of venue from Washington to San Francisco.
 The trial took six months and jury unanimously found the three were entitled to the $2.3 million.

 Alioto was also indicted by a federal grand jury in March 1971 on bribery charges because of the means by which the fees were awarded.
 When the case went to court, Alioto was cleared of the federal charges by a judge who ordered acquittal because he was convinced a jury would not convict when it considered the evidence.

 Under California law it was illegal for public employees to strike.
 Nevertheless, city employees called a strike in March 1974, picketing City Hall and shutting down municipal services.
 After a week Mayor Alioto and the San Francisco Board of Supervisors agreed to the strikers' demands.
 The city controller, however, refused to pay out what he believed were illegal salaries.
 In April 1975 the California Supreme Court ordered the city controller to pay the salaries, with Justice Mathew Tobriner finding that contracts secured through illegal strikes are still legally enforceable.

 Major crime became a problem with the Zodiac Killer, the Symbionese Liberation Army attacks and the Black Power Zebra Murders all occurring during Alioto's mayoralty.

 During the Zebra Murders in 1974, Alioto's wife, Angelina Alioto, vanished, reappearing after 18 days to claim that she had taken off to "punish" her husband for neglect.
 During the time Angelina was missing, she toured the missions of California as part of a religious pilgrimage.
 Angelina filed divorce proceedings against him in 1975.
 He remarried in 1978.